Shuenhoy/obsidian-broken-pdf-plugin/README.md

 - Why it is named "BrokenPDF"?
 - It is intended to display PDF file in many small pieces in canvas.

+Use https://github.com/Shuenhoy/zotero-break-pdf to help you generate the piece info by area selection!
 ### Features (Better PDF Plugin)

 - Insert a single PDF Page inside Note